-Series I Convertible Preferred Stock
+Series I Warrants

-On July 24, 2019, we entered into a Securities Purchase Agreement (the "July Securities Purchase Agreement") with the Purchasers providing for the issuance and sale to the Purchasers of an aggregate of 700 shares of our Series I Convertible Preferred Stock (the "Series I Preferred Shares") for gross proceeds of \$700,000.
+On February 25, 2019, we entered into a Securities Purchase Agreement with the Sabby Healthcare Master Fund, Ltd. and Sabby Volatility Warrant Master Fund, Ltd. (collectively, "Sabby") providing for the issuance and sale to Sabby of an aggregate of up to 1,000 shares of our Series G Convertible Preferred Stock and related warrants ("Series I Warrants") for gross proceeds of up to \$1.0 million.
+In January 2021, all of the remaining Series I Warrants were converted into 20,196 shares of our common stock pursuant to the cashless exercise provisions of the warrants.